masonfmatthews/rails_assignments/assignments/voting_api/README.md

 * Understand how organizations present information via APIs.
 * Understand how APIs can be used to change data as well as view it.
-* Be able to write a versioned, nested API to share and allow edits to a database.
 * Be able to write Rails tests to cover a Rails API.
 * Be able to write a token-based authentication system for an API.